A Dental Decision Can Shape Your Health

 However, there are ways to potentially bypass or shorten these waiting periods:

-• Rolling over an employer-based dental plan to a new plan with the same insurer.
+- Rolling over an employer-based dental plan to a new individual plan and providing proof of prior coverage to the new insurer.

 If urgent dental care is needed, it’s vital to consider plans with minimal or no waiting periods.
 While preventive visits are typically covered immediately, more extensive procedures might not be.
 For those anticipating significant dental work soon after acquiring a policy, it’s essential to understand the plan’s specifics regarding waiting periods.
 With guidance from Peoples First, you can identify the best insurance options for timely care.